chanzuckerberg/cellxgene/experiments/heroku/README.md

   - Note that this can get _very_ expensive for larger datasets
 - On the free dyno, after 30 minutes of inactivity, Heroku will put your app into a hibernation mode.
 Requiring it to boot up on the next access
 - Having multiple simultaneous users requires more memory.
 This means that the free container size is easily overwhelmed by multiple users, even with small datasets; this can be addressed by purchasing a larger container size
-- For the dataset to be downloaded onto the distro, your dataset must be hosted on a publicly accessible URL
+- For this facilitated Heroku deployment to work, your dataset must be hosted on a publicly accessible URL
 - By default, Heroku publically shares your instance to anyone with the URL.
   - There are many ways of securing your instance.
 One quick and simple way is by installing [wwwhisper](https://elements.heroku.com/addons/wwwhisper), a Heroku addon